Disney earnings exceed expectations as parks reopen and Disney+ grows - KTVZ

 By Moira Ritter, CNN Business

-Theme parks are back, and that’s good news for Disney, which reported better-than-expected earnings Thursday.
+Theme parks are back, and that’s good news for Disney, which on Thursday reported better-than-expected earnings and a return to revenue growth for the first time in five quarters.

 The company brought in $17 billion in sales, up 45% from same period last year.
 That’s a bit higher than Wall Streets’ expectation of $16.8 billion, and the news sent shares up 4% in after-hours trading.